 6. Use baskets to store loose items like coffee pods, tea bags or cereal bars.

-Using baskets breaks up the monotony of boxes, bins, etc., in your pantry and is a great way to efficiently store smaller items
+Using baskets breaks up the monotony of boxes, bins, etc., in your pantry and is a great way to efficiently organize smaller items.

-7. Utilize shelves or spice racks to make the most of tall spaces.
+7. Add shelves or spice racks to make the most of tall spaces.

 We have a few spice racks that make it so much easier to sort through spices and also be able to see all of the spices we have at a glance.
 If you have taller spices that don’t fit in a typical spice rack, you can get a different organizer for the ones that don’t fit.

-8. Use a lazy Susan to be able to utilize corners in pantries or to store smaller items
+8. Use a lazy Susan to be able to use corners in pantries or to store smaller items.

-This allows for quick access to certain items that may be in a back corner of a pantry or simply boxed items like baking soda, cocoa powder, corn start, etc., as shown here.
-Using a few lazy Susans in our pantry has made it so much more efficient for us and easy to find items!
+A lazy Susan allows for quick access to certain items that may be in a back corner of a pantry or simply boxed items like baking soda, cocoa powder, corn starch, etc., as shown here.
+Using a few lazy Susans in our pantry has made it so much more efficient for us and easier to find items!